12 Ways of Christmas: Greeting Cards!

 You can use almost any of the above ideas to make your own postcards and save on postage, which can add up quickly if your Christmas card list is long.

-If the holiday season seems more stressful than joyous, if your budget seems too small to be generous, or if you are simply in search of inspiration, the 12 Ways of Christmas is written just for you!
-Click on each of the buttons below and join all 12 of us as we share crafts, decor, traditions, and more!
+If the holiday season seems more stressful than joyous, if your budget seems too small to be generous, or if you are simply in search of inspiration, the 12 Ways of Christmas is for you!
+Click on each of the buttons below for crafts, decor, traditions, and more!

 12Ways_wrappingWays of ReadingWays of Table DecorWays of Planning for the Holidays